 Today, more than ever, we live in a society where location change is quite frequent.
 People get job offers from other states; they might start a new relationship or be presented with new life opportunities that would require relocation.
 If you have primary custody or majority time sharing of your child after you and your spouse have been divorced in Florida or a Parenting Plan is in place in a paternity action, there are some important laws the need to be followed.
 These laws have been put in place to protect both the children and the parents.

 - Each parent has legal rights when it comes to visitation/custody and the opinions of both parents need to be consulted when contemplating a big move.

-At Hughes Law Group, Attorney Hughes has experience in representing the in-state objecting parent.
-There are important steps that need to be taken to preserve the relationship between the stay-behind-parent and the child.
+At Hughes Law Group we have experience in representing the relocating and the in-state objecting parent.
+There are important steps that need to be taken to set up the case for relocation as well as to preserve the relationship between the stay-behind-parent and the child.
 These cases are often highly emotional and fact intensive.

 When you are facing a family law issue, you need a dedicated advocate who truly cares about your needs and is experienced in handling them properly.
 Contact Hughes Law Group today.
 We will take the time to listen to your story and strategize towards resolving your family law issues together.
 Make the right move.
 We look forward to the opportunity to serve you!